 In pricing our flats, our principle has always been to keep homes within the reach of the majority of flat buyers.
 In 2006, the Additional CPF Housing Grant Scheme was introduced to help lower income families own their first homes.
 Since then, other grants have been put in place to help home buyers afford HDB flats.
-On average, buyers can expect to use less than a quarter of their monthly household income to pay for the mortgage instalment of their first flat, a figure lower than the international benchmarks for affordable housing.
+With these measures, buyers would need to use less than a quarter of their monthly household income to pay for the mortgage instalment of their first flat, a figure lower than the international benchmarks for affordable housing.

-Apart from ensuring that our flats are affordably priced to help Singaporeans become home owners, we encourage financial prudence and forward planning.
+Apart from ensuring that our flats are affordably priced and providing housing subsidies to help Singaporeans become home owners, we encourage financial prudence and forward planning.
 Since January 2007, flat buyers who would like to obtain an HDB loan to buy a new flat must have a valid HDB Loan Eligibility (HLE) letter before purchasing their flat.
-The HLE letter considers the flat buyer’s age, income, and other financial commitments to calculate the maximum amount loanable and expected monthly instalments to ensure he/ she is not financially overstretched.
+The HLE letter considers the flat buyers' age, income, and financial commitments to calculate the maximum loan eligibility and corresponding monthly instalments to ensure they are not financially overstretched.

 Home Protection Scheme